+Summary:

+The above comments are considered in the summaries above.

 After Step 4 and determination of applicable functionalities, it is not clear whether the network needs to provide an update of network configurations or not.

 The update of network configuration may not be needed, considering the UE itself knows the applicable functionalities and can directly use the network configuration in Step 3 without further update from network.
 On the other hand, the network may not have provided the full AIML resource configuration in Step 3 and may need to provide an updated configuration to UE according to the final applicable functionalities reported by the UE.